SaifAati/Geospatial-COSICorr3D/README.md

 ### Batch Correlation

-The batch correlation feature allows you to perform correlation on multiple images in a batch mode.
-You can specify lists of base and target images, and the script will handle the correlation accordingly.
+The batch correlation feature allows performing correlation on multiple images in batch mode.
+It supports specifying lists of base and target images, with the script handling the correlation accordingly.

-You can use the batch_correlate command to perform batch correlation.
-The command accepts comma-separated lists of base and target images.
-You can also pass wildcard patterns to include all matching files in a directory.
+Comma-separated lists of base and target images can be passed, or wildcard patterns may be used to include all matching files in a directory.

 <details>
 <summary>Batch Correlate Module Usage</summary>